huytranhg/MirrorFreezeCopy/README.md

 - MirrorFreezeCopy is designed for personal use only.
 - It hasn't been tested under extreme conditions, for example, the Source folder is shared and changed by many users, or by other computer programs.
 -	Under extreme conditions, it may show malfunctions, or decreasing in performance.
--	The mirror copy makes an exact 1:1 copy of the two folders, meaning the deleted files are deleted in both folders, so use Mirror and Freeze functions at your own risk.
+-	The mirror copy makes an exact 1:1 copy of the two folders, the non-existed files and folders in Source folder will be deleted in Destination folder, so use Mirror and Freeze functions at your own risk.
 -	I didn't imagine the Freeze function, it is used to freeze the config folder of Youtube Downloader HD https://www.youtubedownloaderhd.com, which normally is C:\Users\Username\AppData\Roaming\Youtube Downloader HD
 - The Interval node of configuration file is in seconds.